Micka33/coursestovacuum/README.md

   ```
   vagrant ssh
   ```
 5. DONE!
-You can now use docker!
+You can now use docker! (you will have to run docker commands using `sudo`)